mlund/mos-hardware/README.md

 - Intuitive bitflags with type checks where possible
 - Minimum resource impact

-## Getting started

-The project requires [rust-mos](https://github.com/mrk-its/rust-mos) and is setup to build for C64 by default.
-A docker image of rust-mos is [available](https://hub.docker.com/r/mrkits/rust-mos) if you do not fancy compiling LLVM.

 ## Examples

 ### Read and write to labelled hardware registers